-Famed for its food, football and favourite tipple, Portugal is a country of great variety and beauty.
+Famed for its food, football, and favourite tipple, Portugal is a country of great variety and beauty.
 Our collection of Portugal holidays includes many delights, such as exploring the lively and contemporary cities of Porto and Lisbon, as well as the dramatic mountain scenery of the Douro Valley.
 Whatever your preference, our Portugal holidays offer something to suit every taste.

 Portugal is a country with a vibrant culture and history, with its powerful empire once spanning the globe.
 The country is situated on the Iberian Peninsula, with a long, rich coastline that influences much Portuguese culture.
 The national dishes of salt cod and grilled sardines are a testament to Portugal’s maritime history, while holidays to Portugal boast some of the best beach spots on the planet.

 While the Algarve has long been a favourite tourist destination thanks to its stunning beaches, Portugal is far more than a beach hangout.
 The major cities of Lisbon and Porto bring together old and new with stunning 15th - 18th Century architecture marrying contemporary art, food and culture.
 Outside of the cities, Portugal’s diverse countryside boasts the mountainous Parque Natural da Serra da Estrela to the majestic Douro Valley – one of the oldest wine regions on the planet.
 Holidays to Portugal should also take in the historic city of Sintra, a UNESCO World Heritage Site renowned for its stunning palaces, historic estates and castles.
+Further from the mainland is the delightful island of Madeira, just off the northwest coast of Africa.
+With sunny weather year round, it's no wonder our solo travellers can enjoy winter sun at Christmas and New Years.

 Our range of Portugal holidays offer something for everyone, from river tours through the iconic cities of Lisbon and Porto to the peaceful stretches of the Douro river.